Division of Transplant Surgery and Immunology

 Additionally, pancreas transplantation in any of the following combinations may be offered: Simultaneous Kidney-Pancreas, Pancreas after Kidney and Pancreas alone.
 These pancreas transplants are done for patients with Type 1 diabetes mellitus who have secondary complications.
 A successful pancreas transplant means that the recipient’s glucose remains normal without insulin injections.
 Our pancreas program is currently the largest in the region.

 We are also actively involved in transplant immunosuppression research studies to ensure that our patients have access to the most current medications available.

 Experienced and highly trained transplant surgeons, nurses and support staff help work with patients, their family and friends through evaluations, operations and post-surgical follow-ups to assure high quality care.
-Services available through Fletcher Allen's Transplant Surgery program:
+Services available through The University of Vermont Medical Center's Transplant Surgery program:

 - Kidney Transplant Surgery

 - Simultaneous Kidney-Pancreas (SPK) Transplant Surgery

 - Hepatobiliary Surgery